 Say: Believe it or not, it can be hard to be a grown-up!
-Let's be examples by giving encouraging words to the adults in our church.
+Let's be examples by giving encouragement to the adults in our church.

-Have kids write messages of encouragement all over the butcher paper or newsprint.
+Have kids draw positive or encouraging pictures or write messages of encouragement all over the bulletin board paper.
+If no one in your class can write, add some words from kids all over the paper.
 After class, you can hang it in the lobby, give it as a gift to an adult Sunday school class, or take a picture of it and post it on your church's website or social media page.
-Let kids know how the adults in your church will see their encouraging words.
+Let kids know how the adults in your church will see their encouragement.

-Ask: • How else can you use your words as an example for adults?
+Ask: • How else can you encourage adults?